 The SIR Program continues to work with growers and residents to keep codling moth populations at extremely low levels.
-Over half the orchards have no detectable codling moths and 88% had extremely low (\leq 0.2%) levels of infested fruit.
-Furthermore, 85% of residential properties with pome fruit trees (that are adjacent to commercial orchards) are free of codling moth.
-While the Program did not reach the low threshold for codling moth infestation of 90% of orchards with \leq 0.2%, it came very close.
-This is remarkable, given that we estimate that 84% of the orchards are not applying any pesticides to control the codling moth.
-The measures the program uses to gauge its success have limitations; however, they all independently support the same conclusion, that the SIR Program is providing effective, economic, and environmentally friendly control of the codling moth on nearly 90% of the acreage.
+Over half the orchards have no detectable codling moths and 90% had extremely low ($\leq 0.2\%$) levels of infested fruit.
+Furthermore, 82% of residential properties with pome fruit trees (that are adjacent to commercial orchards) are free of codling moth.
+The Program reached its target of 90% of orchards with $\leq 0.2\%$, infested fruit.
+This is remarkable, given that we estimate that 82% of the orchards are not applying any pesticides to control the codling moth.
+The measures the program uses to gauge its success have limitations; however, they all independently support the same conclusion, that the SIR Program is achieving effective, economic, and environmentally friendly control of the codling moth on 90% of the acreage.

-While codling moths are not a problem in most orchards, problem populations exist on 10-15% of the Program area.
-These problem orchards account for the majority of wild moths and infested fruit.
+While codling moths are not a problem in most orchards, detectable populations of note exist on 10-25% of the Program area.
+A very small number or orchards, much less that 10%, account for the majority of wild moths and infested fruit.
 These problem populations often exist on the same orchards year after year and are often clustered in the same geographical region.
 Once moth populations reach the size where they escape the control of sterile insect releases, they grow exponentially if unchecked.
 The challenge for the Program is to identify these growing populations and work to coordinate pest management activities to contain these problems before they grow and spread.

 Problem populations can develop in several ways.
 The most common way a problem population starts is when it moves into a previously uninfested orchard from an outside source.
 The outside source can be a wild population in a backyard or wild apple tree, adult moths flying long distances from an existing hotspot, or dormant larvae being transported on apple bins or on infested firewood.
 When mating occurs in an external location and then the moths move into an orchard, the pheromone traps in that orchard are not well suited to detect the invading moths.
 This is because traps exploit the chemical communication between mating moths to trap them and are not suited to find dispersing female moths.
 If these new incursions are undetected or ignored, they can grow to serious problems.
 The removal of many old, un-economical orchards means that lots of potentially infested wood is moving around the Okanagan and Similkameen Valleys.